laralex/Sk-DeepLearningFinalProject/README.md

 # Signal recovery from nonlinear distortion in optical communications
 The final project of Deep Learning 2021 course at Skoltech, Russia.

+## Attention!
+The version of the report on github was significantly revised the night after the deadline and is very different from the version sent to the canvas.
+We kindly ask the evaluating committee to consider the version presented on the github.

 Team members:
 * Ilya Kuk
 * Razan Dibo